Icinga/icinga2-powershell-module/doc/11-Director-Arguments.md

 the hostname or the ip address.

 ### -DirectorDeployConfig
-If this parameter is set to **$TRUE**, the PowerShell module will tell the Icinga Director to deploy outstanding configurations.
+If you add this parameter to your script call, the PowerShell module will tell the Icinga Director to deploy outstanding configurations.
 This parameter can be used in combination with -DirectorHostObject, to create objects and deploy them right away.
 This argument requires the user and password argument and will not work with the Self Service api.